discocompute/examples/cli/hello_world/README.md

 ## Output

-Here is an sample output from the Dis.co CLI command.
+Here is an sample output from the Dis.co's CLI.

 ```
 Uploading server.py: 2.68kB [00:00, 8.36kB/s]